 SMSF Set up | Tax | Audit | Compliance | Admin

 - Special offer: Save $1,199 with free SMSF setup plus no annual fee for the first year (T&Cs apply).

-Compare SMSF term deposits
+Compare SMSF term deposit rates

 What is an SMSF term deposit?

 Interest on an SMSF term deposit can be paid monthly, quarterly or at the end of the term.
-Many (but not all) SMSF term deposits can be applied for online through the website of the financial institution offering the account.

 The documents you need to supply when opening an SMSF term deposit will vary depending on whether your SMSF has an individual or corporate trustee structure.
 For SMSFs with individual trustees you will need to provide a certified copy of the relevant sections of the SMSF trust deed that clearly state: